 Pac-12/Mountain West Poaching Penalties & Fees

-The Mountain West will be owed at least roughly $43 million in poaching penalties for the four teams going to the Pac-12, and that number could grow if more MW programs get a Pac-12 invite.
+The Mountain West will be owed at least roughly $55 million in poaching penalties for the five teams going to the Pac-12.
 That’s also not including the $17 million each school has to pay for leaving the league.

-Those poaching penalty numbers are part of the scheduling agreement those two leagues made this offseason.
+Those poaching penalty numbers are part of the scheduling agreement those two leagues made last offseason.

 If one Mountain West team had gone to the Pac-12, the Pac-12 would’ve had to pay $10 million.
-Two schools would have been $20.5 million, four is $43 million, five would be $55 million, and six would be $67.5 million.
+Two schools would have been $20.5 million, four would’ve been $43 million, five is $55 million, and six would be $67.5 million.

 For more Group of Five coverage, follow us on Facebook and Twitter.